- 1 Summary

 - In some patients, the pH of the colon may be affected by the disease, and as a result, some preparations of 5-ASA in certain patients may pass into the faeces intact.

 - The drug can also be given without the sulfapyridine component, and in such cases it is known as mesalazine.
-However, this is nearly all absorbed in the gut when given orally, and so is pretty much useless!
+However, this is nearly all absorbed in the gut when given orally, and as such it is clinically less effective than sulfasalazine.

 - Oligospermia – low semen volume – NOT a low sperm count